-Democritus was in conflict with Pythagoras and Plato.
-He believed that sense perception is not just illusion.
-He believed that human flesh, bones and bodily fluids were elements found elsewhere in nature, that the human brain is functioning matter, that people are matter organized in a way that allows them awareness and self-directed movement – as would modern science.
+Democritus believed that sense perception is not just illusion.
+He believed that human flesh, bones and bodily fluids were elements found elsewhere in nature, that the human brain is functioning matter, that people are matter organized in a way that allows them awareness and self-directed movement.

-Another who looked at the human body scientifically was Hippocrates, who was born the same year as Democritus: 460 BCE.
-Hippocrates was the son of a priest-physician from the Greek island of Cos.
+Another who looked at the human body scientifically was Hippocrates, also born around 460 BCE.
+He was the son of a priest-physician from the Greek island of Cos.
 He revolted against medicine tied to religious dogma, medicine that attempted to cure by use of charms, amulets and incantations.
 Diseases, he claimed, were subject to nature's laws.
 He wanted healthcare to be built upon observation.
 He sought to improve diagnoses by examining symptoms.
-Seeing the human body as influenced by materiality as opposed to spirit, he advocated principles of public health, including building a patient's strength by a good diet and by hygiene.
-And, recognizing the damage that could be done through acting on ignorance, his first rule was do no harm.
+Seeing the human body as influenced by materiality as opposed to spirit he advocated principles of public health, including building a patient's strength by a good diet and by hygiene.
+And recognizing the damage that could be done through acting on ignorance, his first rule was do no harm.

+The move in the direction of science included a change in chronicling events.
 Just as Hippocrates is known as the father of medicine, Thucydides, also born in 460, is considered the first modern journalist-historian.
 He surpassed Herodotus in recording events with precision and impartiality.
 He was an Athenian from a wealthy family and had been educated in rhetoric and philosophy.
-He made a record of the course of the Peloponnesian war, approaching his subject with observations and questions rather than preconceptions, and he used the exact speeches of participants in the war.
+He made a record of the course of the Peloponnesian war, approaching his subject with observations and questions rather than preconceptions, and he wrote down the exact speeches of participants in the war.
 He discarded poetry in favor of the precision of prose, acknowledging that his prose would have less appeal.
 He tried to clarify issues with lengthy descriptions.

-During the Great Peloponnesian War, city officials in Athens followed the old politics.
-They restricted what could be taught, and Protagoras defied the repression.
-At the home of the famous poet and playwright Euripides, he read aloud from his book and claimed that gods were the figments of people's imagination.
+During the Great Peloponnesian War, city officials in the imperfect democracy of Athens followed the old politics.
+These were men many of whom believed in power over others – in empire and slavery.
+They restricted what could be taught, and Protagoras defied their repression.
+At the home of the famous poet and playwright Euripides, Protagoras read aloud from his book and claimed that gods were the figments of people's imagination.
 City officials put him on trial.
 In their drive against atheism and other thoughts they considered dangerous, they had books burned – the first known official book burning.
 Then Protagoras was sent into exile, and he was lost at sea.

 A Short History of Medicine, by Edwin H. Ackerknecht.